pushex-project/pushex/README.md

 - Push API implementation
 - Customizable hook points to allow authentication and instrumentation
 - Designed for performance with a large number of connections and messages
+- JS client built on top of Phoenix.js

 ## Get Started